Burton, South Carolina

 Burton is a census-designated place (CDP) on Port Royal Island in Beaufort County, South Carolina, United States.
 The population was 6,976 at the 2010 census.
 As defined by the U.S. Census Bureau, Burton is included within the Hilton Head Island-Bluffton-Beaufort, SC Metropolitan Statistical Area.

 History

-Burton's heyday was during the truck farming era in Beaufort County from 1900–1930.
+Burton's heyday was during the truck farming era in Beaufort County from 1900 to 1930.
 The "center" of Burton was where Broad River Boulevard crosses the abandoned Port Royal Railroad tracks and U.S. Route 21.